Another year, another seed swap and Seedy Saturday is back!

 Swap your locally grown seed varieties for something new and different for the coming growing season, enjoy browsing the usual wide range of stalls selling potatoes, onions, shallots, garlic, plants, local produce, crafts, gifts, books and more…

-Plus, take a break with something tasty and delicious from our café, which will be providing refreshments and homemade treats throughout.
+Plus, take a break with something tasty and delicious from our kitchen café, which will be providing refreshments and homemade treats throughout.

 By growing, saving and swapping seeds, you can help to keep some wonderful old varieties alive, conserve biodiversity and create locally adapted varieties.